FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 #### Redirect Campaign

 `ff-campaign-redirect` dropped the `relative-to-origin` attribute.
-Make sure to correctly configure the destination URL in your FF UI.
+Make sure to correctly configure the destination URL in your FactFinder UI.

 Subscribers to redirect campaigns have received the ability to interrupt the subsequent response pipeline.
 Requests that were issued in parallel are not affected, however.

+#### Remove all filters

+The `ff-asn-remove-all-filter` was renamed to `ff-asn-remove-all-filters`.
+Note the added `s` at the end.

+It no longer supports the `keep-category-path` attribute.
+See _Category Pages_ for how to implement category and brand pages.

 ## How To